-Literally meaning inflammation of the brain, encephalitis is a life-threatening condition that can occur by itself in conjunction with other neurological illnesses such as myelitis (inflammation of the spinal cord) and meningitis (inflammation of the meninges, which are the membranes that cover your cat's brain and spinal cord).
+Encephalitis is the inflammation of the brain.
+The condition can occur by itself but often in conjunction with other neurological illnesses such as myelitis (inflammation of the spinal cord) and meningitis (inflammation of spinal cord membranes).
+Encephalitis is rare in cats but can be life-threatening if it isn't treated promptly.

 Symptoms of Encephalitis in Cats

-Fungal infections, such as those caused by Cryptococcus neoformans and Blastomyces dermatididis, can also cause encephalitis.
+- Fungus: Fungal infections, such as those caused by Cryptococcus neoformans and Blastomyces dermatitidis have been linked to encephalitis in cats.